-A transitional provision provides that where you chose a rollover in the 2005-06 or earlier year, and did not subsequently acquire a replacement asset, you are not precluded from accessing the retirement exemption on a capital gain.
-That is, if a replacement asset was not acquired, it would be as though the rollover was never chosen and the capital gain was not disregarded.
+A transitional provision provides that where you chose a rollover in the 2005-06 or earlier year, and did not subsequently acquire a replacement asset, you may access the retirement exemption on a capital gain.
+That is, if you did not acquire a replacement asset, it would be as though you never chose the rollover and the capital gain was not disregarded.